 The language profile may consist of four interrelated parts:

-- a mapping of language learning skills and language learning strategies;
+- a description of language learning skills and language learning strategies

 The student prepares a language CV as part of their language profile.
-A language CV is a summary of a student’s skills in different languages and their knowledge of language studies.
+A language CV is a summary of the student’s skills in different languages and their international competence.

-This support material can be used especially in the 1st language module.
-The support material is designed to address the student, so the assignments can be used as is.
-They can also be altered or further developed according to educational needs.
-It is good to return to the same tasks at different stages of your studies for reflection.
+This learning material is designed to address the student, so the assignments can be used as they are.
+They can also be revised or further developed.

-Who is responsible for creating the language profile with the students?
-For example, is it handled in ENA1 or FINA1 modules in all schools?
+Who is responsible for compiling the language profile with the students?
+For example, is it organised in modules ENA1 or FINA1 in all schools?

-In what modules, other than ENA1 or FINA1, is the language profile used in?
+In which modules, other than ENA1 or FINA1, is the language profile used in?

 In Language modules 1 and 6 (FINA5) and Language modules 1 and 5 (FINB14).
 However, we encourage the inclusion of a language profile as part of each course.

-What is a Language CV and when is that created?
+What is the Language CV and when is that created?

-A “language CV” is a compilation of a student’s knowledge of different languages.
-It can be compiled at any stage of your studies.
+The Language CV is a compilation of a student’s knowledge of different languages.
+It can be compiled at any stage of general upper secondary studies.

 Which modules include Language Profile tasks and in which module should the Language CV be compiled?

 This is decided locally.
-The language profile is generally looked at least in modules 1 and 6 of an A-level curriculum language (FINA5) and in modules 1 and 5 of B-level curriculum language (FINB14).
-However, we encourage the inclusion of a language profile as part of each course.
+The language profile is at minimum discussed in modules 1 and 6 of A level languages (in A-Finnish, module FINA5) and in modules 1 and 5 of B languages (in B-Finnish, module FINB14).
+However, we encourage the inclusion of a language profile as part of each study unit.

-It is a good idea to attach evidence of competence to your language CV.
+It is good to attach evidence of competence to your language CV.
 ‘Samples’ can be collected at any stage of general upper secondary studies.